 - The AMF derives the Registration Area to be sent to the UE based on sequence of Registration Areas that corresponds with the pre-determined sequence of satellites passing above the UE location.
 The starting point of the sequence is determined based on the cell that the UE is accessing.

-- The AMF sends the derived Registration Area List to the UE and stores it as part of the UE context.
+- The AMF sends the derived sequenced Registration Area List to the UE and stores it as part of the UE context.
+Optionally, the AMF may also include validity time associated with each RA in the RA List.

 - The AMF maintains validity time for each Registration Area in the Registration Area List.
 The AMF may take into account the validity times of the Registration Areas that is indicates to the UE in Registration Area List when selecting the Periodic Update Timer value for the UE.